xopheS/Minisoap/readme.md

 # Minisoap
 ## Install dependecies
 First you need to have python 3 and pip installed on your computer.
-You also will have to install ffmpeg on your computer.
+You also will have to install [ffmpeg](https://www.ffmpeg.org/download.html) on your computer.
 This can be done for instance on ubuntu just by running ```sudo apt install ffmpeg```.

-Then you will have to install the requirements by typing ```pip install -r requirements.tst```
+Then you will have to install the requirements by typing ```pip install -r requirements.txt```

 ## Launching the interpreter
 To launch the interpreter you need to run ```python minisoap.py```